Thunderbird to Outlook Transfer – User’s Manual

-IMPORTANT: Please bear in mind that Thunderbird to Outlook Transfer tool is capable to detect the main Thunderbird profile location automatically if Thunderbird email client is installed at the same system.
+IMPORTANT: Please bear in mind that Thunderbird to Outlook Transfer tool is capable of detecting the main Thunderbird profile location automatically if Thunderbird application is installed on the same system.
 However Thunderbird profile may contain several Identities and Account records.
 In this case it is required to select the proper source directory manually.
-For multi Identity configuration we recommend to process each email account separately.
-Thunderbird to Outlook Transfer program can extract and convert data from damaged mailbox files of all supported formats and import them in to 2010, 2016, 2019 an earlier versions of MS Outlook.
+For multi-identity configuration we recommend to process each email account separately.
+Thunderbird to Outlook Transfer program can extract and convert data from damaged mailbox files of all supported formats and import them into 2010, 2016, 2019 and earlier versions of Outlook.

-While working on Thunderbird to Outlook Transfer application, we pursued the goal of automating as many complex operations as possible, and we’ve got most of the process covered by our tool.
+While working on Thunderbird to Outlook conversion software, we pursued the goal of automating as many complex operations as possible, and we’ve got most of the process covered by our tool.
 Your role is restricted to making a couple of simple choices and confirming your selections.
-You have three options: direct import to Outlook, saving messages to a new standalone PST file, or extraction of Thunderbird mail to EML files The first scenario is fairly self-explanatory, while the second and third allows you to copy the resulting file(s) to any type of drive or cloud storage or transfer it to another system.* - The unregistered version converts a limited number of messages
+You have three options: direct Thunderbird import to Outlook, saving messages to a new standalone PST format, or extraction of Thunderbird mail to EML files The first scenario is fairly self-explanatory, while the second and third allow you to copy the resulting file(s) to any type of drive or cloud storage or transfer it to another system.* - The unregistered version converts a limited number of messages

-When you delete or move messages from one Thunderbird folder to another the source mailbox file remains unchanged as the original message is simply marked as deleted or moved and became hidden from view.
-In order to correct the message indexing and optimize space occupied by the mailbox files we recommend to “compact” Thunderbird folders before you start the conversion.
+When you delete or move messages from one Thunderbird folder to another, the source Thunderbird mbox files remain unchanged as the original message is simply marked as deleted or moved and becomes hidden from view.
+In order to correct the message indexing and optimize space occupied by the mailbox files we recommend to “compact” the Thunderbird folders before you start the conversion.

 - To compact a single folder, right-click on the Thunderbird folder name and select Compact.